amamov/amamov/README.md

  <!-- ![](https://komarev.com/ghpvc/?username=amamov&color=brightgreen)-->

-- Interested in all aspects of IT, studying and developing, regardless of field.
-- Interested in the software company culture and love to team up to create valuable and meaningful software products.
+> Interested in the software company culture and love to team up to create valuable and meaningful software products.

 - 📝 My Resume : [Link]()